-Experiment 1A sought to replicate previous findings reported by Maxwell and Huff (2024) demonstrating that positive JOL reactivity patterns observed on related paired-associates extend to semantically mediated associates in which the cue and target are indirectly related via a non-presented mediated (e.g., lion – stripes is mediated through tiger).
+Experiment 1A sought to replicate previous findings reported by Maxwell and Huff (2024) demonstrating that positive JOL reactivity patterns observed for related pairs extend to semantically mediated pairs in which the cue and target are indirectly related via a non-presented mediator (e.g., lion – stripes is mediated through tiger).
 Consistent with previous research (e.g., Maxwell & Huff, 2022; Rivers et al., 2023; Soderstrom et al., 2015), we expected that making JOLs would improve memory for related cue-target pairs relative to participants completing a silent reading control task and, additionally, that this memory benefit would not extend to unrelated pairs.
 Instead, we anticipated that JOLs would be non-reactive on cued-recall of unrelated pairs.
 For mediated pairs, the cue-strengthening and relational encoding accounts make diverging predictions.
 Specifically, because the cue-strengthening account states that JOL reactivity is contingent upon perceptible relatedness cues being strengthened at encoding, this account predicts no memory benefits on mediated pairs.
-However, as per the relational encoding account, the presence of an indirect relationship is sufficient to produce reactivity.
+However, as per the relational encoding account, the presence of an indirect association, even when weak as in mediated pairs, should produce positive reactivity.
 Based on Maxwell and Huff’s (2024) findings, we similarly anticipated that JOLs would facilitate cued-recall of mediated pairs.
 Thus, findings in Experiment 1A were expected to support a relational encoding account of JOL reactivity.

 Method